E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/surfaces/readme.rst

   cd dl_meso
   git checkout multi_GPU_version
   cd ./DPD/gpu_version/bin
-  modify Makefile according to your device and libraries make all
+  # Modify the Makefile according to your device and libraries
+  make all

-To run the case, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/Poiseuille" directory and run using ``mpirun -np 8 ./dpd_gpu.exe``.The test case consists in simulating the Poiseuille flow, using 8 GPUs, obtained between two parallel plane surfaces.
+To run the  test case, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/Poiseuille" directory and run using ``mpirun -np 8 ./dpd_gpu.exe`` on a job partition with 1 GPU available per MPI process.
+The test case consists in simulating the Poiseuille flow, using 8 GPUs, obtained between two parallel plane surfaces.
 Being the flow laminar, the solution has to match with the analytic parabolic profile of the velocity field.
 Compare the ``OUTPUT`` and the ``export`` files to verify your results.
 Do not worry about the ``problem with total_nbeads`` warning message.